trpx/db-maker/README.md

 NOTE: at least one line of `--admin-pass-file` in this example contains the actual admin user password (and real cases must adhere to this requirement)

-`db-maker.go --admin-pass-file adminpass.txt --user user1 --user-db db1 --user-pass-file userpass.txt --extensions pg_trgm`
+`db-maker --admin-pass-file adminpass.txt --user user1 --user-db db1 --user-pass-file userpass.txt --extensions pg_trgm`

 this command fetches passwords from `adminpass.txt` and `userpass.txt`, sets `--admin-user` password to the first non-empty line of the `adminpass.txt` file, creates `--user`